Getting Started with Kavi Software

 See Also secure socket layer encryption.

-Term used by Kavi Edit.
+Kavi Edit term.
 All changes made using Kavi Edit are made within a session.
 A session holds edits separate from the existing site until the editor is satisfied with the changes.
 Sessions do not end when the browser is closed, allowing the editor to continue work over several days without worrying about losing changes or exposing work prematurely.

 A session ends when the editor who made the changes accepts or discards the edits.

-Term used in Kavi Groups.
+Kavi Groups term.
 The sharing settings for a group determine where and to whom the group's resources will be published.
 Groups can be configured to publish, or share, items with other groups, the organization membership, and/or with the public at large.

 See Also source, source code, traceback.